 My paternal grandparents got married at 9:00 a.m. on a Tuesday morning, the 18th of September, 1928.
-After the ceremony, friends stopped at the Chylewski family home to wish the newlyweds well and celebrate in whatever customary way that Polish immigrants celebrated at 10:30 a.m. on a rural Michigan farm.
+After the ceremony, friends stopped at the bride’s family home to wish the newlyweds well and celebrate in whatever customary way that Polish immigrants celebrated at 10:30 a.m. on a rural Michigan farm.
 Everything was simple, including the fact that they went on to live the next half century according to the promises they made to each other that morning.
-Grandma and Grandpa Kloska took their words seriously.
+Grandma and Grandpa took their words seriously.
+They never wavered.
 They loved each other till the end and this love was built upon the most simple and basic principle: Tell the Truth.

 It is commonplace today to hear that so-and-so decided to cheat on their spouse or get a divorce because they felt “unhappy” or “lonely” or “unfulfilled.”
-Losing that “spark” or “growing apart” are now culturally accepted as legitimate moral grounds for breaking a solemn vow.
+Losing that “spark” or “growing apart” are now pretty much accepted as legitimate moral grounds for breaking a solemn vow.

 I am so grateful that I married a woman who had the integrity to tell the truth when we stood before the altar.
-The past 20 years hasn’t exactly been easy for her.
-Despite the illnesses, conflicting ideas about how to spend our time and money, differences in tastes, streaks of incredible bad luck, periods of intense pressure and stress, and the fact that we still never finish each other’s sentences, she is still with me, her commitment as strong as ever.
-Sometimes I think that people might get the idea that I’m a better guy than I really am because I keep my dirty laundry off of social media.
+The past 20+ years hasn’t exactly been easy for her.
+Despite all my illnesses, conflicting ideas about how to spend our time and money, differences in tastes and temperament, streaks of incredible bad luck, periods of intense pressure and stress, and the fact that we think so differently (ie. we still are unable to finish each other’s sentences), she is still with me, her commitment strong and trustworthy.
+Sometimes I fear that people might get the wrong impression of our lives because we keep our dirty laundry off of social media.
 But Margy knows.
-She sees all my warts and mercifully loves me anyway, even when I don’t deserve it.
-That’s how my grandparents loved each other too.
-It’s what marriage is all about.
+She sees all my warts and failings.
+I hurt her sometimes.
+I am inadequate.
+I do not “complete her.”